 On your cadence: monthly by default, weekly if the niche moves fast, or manual.

-Building directories needs an active subscription; each plan caps how many you can run.
+Building directories needs an active subscription.
+Your plan includes a number of directories, and on Growth and above you can add more at $2/month each, up to 500 extra.
 Each directory holds up to 1,000 listings.

 Why subscribers only?
 A directory is not a one-off build.
 It re-checks listings on a schedule, re-writes sentiment as reviews change, and keeps lead capture and analytics running.
 That upkeep needs an active plan behind it.
 One-off PAYG credits cover single websites; a living directory needs the subscription's refresh loop.